atkoroma/iauthcs/README.md

 Cybersource provides REST APIs to integrate with its payment gateway services.
 The integration can be difficult-ish to accomplish from scratch.
 Going through the tedious coding process, I decided to provide a much simpler way that take the borden off, of you the Go developer.

 Don't the intimidated by the long literature, there are only four(4) functions to use.
-The rest are requests and responses.
+The rest are requests and response outputs.
 This has to be the simplest payment gateway integration out there, it will enable you to accept payments is minutes...

 ***It's all under the hood*** means you will ***Not*** have to...